cran/sparklyr/README.md

 Using dplyr
 -----------

-We can new use all of the available dplyr verbs against the tables within the cluster.
+We can now use all of the available dplyr verbs against the tables within the cluster.

 We'll start by copying some datasets from R into the Spark cluster (note that you may need to install the nycflights13 and Lahman packages in order to execute this code):